-The main objective of the Programme is to give selected first-year Junior College/Year 5 Integrated Programme science students who have demonstrated interest and aptitude for scientific research, the opportunity to undertake research projects in a scientific and technological community.
-It enables them to engage actively in research by carrying out substantial parts of the research independently and responsibly.
+The main objective of the Programme is to give selected first-year Junior College/Year 5 Integrated Programme students who have demonstrated interest and aptitude for scientific research, the opportunity to be in a mentorship and undertake research projects in a scientific and technological community, acquiring critical inquiry and research competencies, and desirable dispositions of practitioners in the scientific field.

 The Programme comprises 2 parts:

 - Mentorship Attachment